 There is an increasing quantity of literature on the subject, ranging from the analytical or academic (Edward Macan, Rocking the Classics; Kevin Holme-Hudson, Progressive Rock Revisited) to the fairly straightforward lists (Charles Snider, The Strawberry Bricks Guide to Progressive Rock.)
 There are also thousands of fans out there who not only continue to attend concerts, but also contribute to a growing network of fanzines and on-line forums.
-The fans are even served by a glossy magazine, now in its fourth year and, seemingly against all odds, entirely devoted to prog in all its forms and issued every 6 weeks: Prog (published by Team Rock.)
+Fans are even served by Prog, a glossy magazine from Future Publishing now in its tenth year, entirely devoted to prog in all its forms

 The award-winning ProgBlog

 The Night Watch are a four piece instrumental/progressive/metal band based in Ottawa, comprised of guitarist Nathanael Larochette, drummer and percussionist Daniel Mollema (who also adds piano), bassist Matthew Cowan and violinist Evan Runge.
 They blend folk, metal, jazz, swing and post-rock musical influences along with an immense range of emotions into dynamic and cinematic soundscapes; an embrace of dynamic possibilities with the spirit of exploration of the progressive rock bands of the 1970s.

 The Night Watch release their third full-length album An Embarrassment of Riches on November 15th 2019.
 Read Stefano Amadei’s review here